LitExtension Blog

 2. Myhra

 If you want a template that feels more modern and expressive at first glance, Myhra is worth considering.
-Among the best Squarespace templates for any website, this template is flexible enough to work across different niches, from creative portfolios and content-driven sites to small businesses and brand-focused websites.
+This template is flexible enough to work across different niches, from creative portfolios and content-driven sites to small businesses and brand-focused websites.

 Myhra